What Is Gas in Cryptocurrency? Gas Fees Explained

 Sidechains are independent blockchains that are compatible with Ethereum (or other underlying blockchains) but employ their own consensus mechanism to validate transactions.
 That means you can move your crypto to a sidechain to carry out faster and cheaper transactions.
 When you need to, you can move your crypto back to the original blockchain.

-If you’re a developer on Ethereum, you can build your project on more affordable and less-congested developer-targeted sidechains like SKALE, Loom, and Polygon.
+If you’re a developer on Ethereum, you can build your project on more affordable and less-congested developer-targeted sidechains like SKALE, Loom, Polygon and start compound interest investments.

 Use tokenized gas